 The output is generated using OpenAI's gpt-4o-mini language model, selected for its balance of capability, latency, and cost-effectiveness.
 Among the available options, gpt-4o-mini demonstrated strong performance in following complex, structured prompts, while incurring significantly lower latency and operational cost than larger models such as GPT-4.1 and GPT-5.
 Given the system's requirement for timely and responsive analysis, this trade-off was considered critical to maintaining both operator experience and resource efficiency.
-The complete implementation with explanations is available on GitHub5 along with latency metrics and LLM token statistics, to enable the evaluation of the proposed AXIS system, as discussed in the following chapter.
+The complete implementation and generated explanations are available on GitHub along with latency metrics and LLM token statistics, to enable the evaluation of the proposed AXIS system, as discussed in the following chapter.

-5 https://github.com/siddydutta/ics-anomaly-explanation
+&lt;sup>5 https://github.com/siddydutta/ics-anomaly-explanation